Key introduction: The analog ground and single-point grounding of digital ground.

 ⑤ You can add a zero-ohm resistor when a layout is complicated at some part of the circuits.

-⑥ In the case of high-frequency signals, zero-ohm resistor acts as an inductor or capacitor (it is related to external circuit characteristics), which is mainly to solve EMC problems between ground and ground or the power and IC Pin.
+⑥ In the case of high-frequency signals, a zero-ohm resistor acts as an inductor or capacitor (it is related to external circuit characteristics), which is mainly to solve EMC problems between ground and ground or the power and IC Pin.

 ⑦ Single point grounding (it means protective grounding, working grounding, DC grounding is separated from each other on the equipment and becomes a separate system).